-- 1. There are no shoeing restrictions. - All types of hoof boots that provide sole protection are allowed.
+- 1. There are no shoeing restrictions. - 2.
+All types of hoof boots that provide sole protection are allowed.
 However, any attached strap, keeper, gaiter, or accessory must not extend above the pastern.
 Socks and wraps under hoof boots or any of their parts are allowed if they do not extend above the pastern.
 The judges may request to observe the area covered by the attached strap, keeper, gaiter, or accessory. - Protective devices, such as bell boots, splint boots or wraps are not permissible on the legs of horses except as part of hoof sole protections as allowed under Section 5 E2.
-The leg is defined as all structures above and including the coronet.
+The leg is defined as all structures above and including the coronet. - Horses in the Leisure Division may compete with or without boots (e.g. splint boots, bell boots).